Katsugachi/Calculator-2/README.md

 # Calculator-2
-The Swiss Army Knife Of Calculators <br>
+The Swiss Army Knife Of All Calculators <br>
 Newest Calculator Major Update Since 1961's ANITA MK-8 <br>
 One Of The Most Powerful Open Source Contained Calculators As Of 2026
 > Courtesy To Claude 4.6